aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/16-create-reusable-power-bi-artifacts.md

 	![](../images1/dp-35.png)

-	>**Note**:The measure evaluates the result by combining data sourced from a remote model in the Power BI service with data from the imported table that is local to your new model.
+	>**Note**: The measure evaluates the result by combining data sourced from a remote model in the Power BI service with data from the imported table that is local to your new model.

 8. To sort the states by descending sales per capita value, select the **Sales per Capita** column header.